Lombiq/Hastlayer-Timing-Tester/Docs/Introduction.md

 In very short, the compiler maps the VHDL/Verilog code to hardware resources in the FPGA.
 These resources (including CLBs, BRAMs, DSP slices, etc.) consist of transistors at the very low level.

 **Transistors need some time to switch on/off** because the parasitic capacitances in the electronic circuit on silicon need to charge or discharge.
-This has always been a limiting factor in the maximum computing speed that can be achieved with digital electronic circuits.
+This has always been one of the limiting factors of the maximum computing speed.

 ## Why is timing important?

 **If there are timing problems in the design, it might not work as expected**, even though the simulation verifies that it is correct.
 While timing problems can produce different kinds of errors, I will show an example that is relevant to Hastlayer.

 Hastlayer can be viewed as a sequential, synchronous logic circuit.

 * **Sequential logic** means that the logic circuit has some outputs feedback to its input.
 (See the image [at this page](http://www.c-jump.com/CIS77/CPU/Sequential/lecture.html).)